 1. Magic Mushrooms (Psilocybin & Psilocin)

 According to Matthew W. Johnson, Ph.D., a professor of psychiatry at Johns Hopkins University, “The most promising potential (for psilocybin) is for addiction — smoking, alcoholism, cocaine.”

 The U.S. Food and Drug Administration has granted psilocybin “breakthrough therapy status” for its potential to treat major depressive disorder (MDD).
-The FDA defines breakthrough therapy as a level of legalization that allows researchers to expedite the development of a drug after preliminary evidence shows the drug “may demonstrate substantial improvement over available therapy.”
+Breakthrough therapy allows researchers to expedite drug development after preliminary evidence shows it “may demonstrate substantial improvement over available therapy.”

 Psilocybin, the active ingredient in magic mushrooms, is documented to be beneficial in treating:

 Research and studies show that ibogaine, a compound from a shrub in central west Africa, can effectively treat alcohol and drug addiction.
 It also may help reduce withdrawal symptoms, ease cravings, and lower the risk of relapse.

 Ayahuasca is a concentrated liquid usually made by prolonged heating or boiling the Banisteriopsis caapi vine with the leaves of the Psychotria viridis shrub.
 However, it can be made with any plant containing DMT and one with MAO-inhibiting abilities.

 Various other plants can be added to the brew for different traditional, religious, and medical purposes.